Where to Go Apple Picking in New Jersey This Fall

 If you’re looking for a more peaceful and simple apple-picking excursion, look no further than Riamede Farm.
 The farm’s straightforward approach to apple picking means a more serene outing and better time appreciating Mother Nature’s gifts in the form of over 34 apple varieties spanning over 68 acres.
 In September, expect ripe Ginger Gold, Gala, Cortland, Ruby, and Macintosh beauties.
 The farm recommends calling ahead of time if you’re looking to get specific information about which apples are available for picking.
-Apple picking, as well as cutting your own pumpkin off the vine, is offered daily, with hayrides on the weekends.
+Apple and pumpkin picking are offered daily, and hayrides are available on weekends.

 Fall comes alive on the weekends at Wightman, with a variety of activities to choose from including apple picking, a corn maze, games, and a pumpkin slingshot.
 Seven dollars grants you apple picking privileges and a tote bag (you’ll pay for what you pick), and the $20 Ultimate Farm Experience gets you a hayride, pumpkin and apple picking, a walk through the corn maze, and a cider doughnut.

 Owned and operated by four generations of the Applegate family (really), this farm offers apple and pumpkin picking to visitors daily through October, with hayrides available on weekends.
 Be sure to check out the farm’s Facebook page to get up-to-date information on pricing (apples and pumpkins are sold by the pound) and see which variety of apples are available for picking, or peruse the farm’s many apple recipes to make sure you are getting the best use out of your haul.